 Steven Parker, MD, explains what you can expect as your baby grows and

 At 11 months, your baby should be cruising around while holding onto the furniture or your hands.
-He might even let go of your hands to try out a few tentative steps alone.
+He might even let go of your hands to try out a few tentative steps alone or he might even be walking independently.
 Some babies at this age experiment by standing on their toes or on one leg.

 A few particularly adventurous 11-month-olds find that climbing is a fun way to explore.
 They’ll scale counters, get over their crib railing, and put themselves into some pretty precarious situations.
 If you have one of these little climbers, don’t provide an easy access route.
 Move chairs away from tables and countertops so your baby can’t get up high enough to take a nasty spill.
 Your baby will also love opening drawers and cabinets, so be sure to lock up any chemicals, cleaning products, or cosmetics that are within his reach.